Sunshine (Aerosmith song)

 "Sunshine" is a song by American hard rock band Aerosmith, written by Steven Tyler, Joe Perry, and Marti Frederiksen.
 It was released in mid-2001 as a promotional single from the band's album Just Push Play.

-Aerosmith had to cancel a gig in Irvine, California in order to complete the filming of the music video for this song.

 The song's lyrics have an Alice in Wonderland feel with such lyrics as "I followed Alice into wonderland", "Took to the hatter like a walk in the park", "I ate the mushroom and I dance with the queen", "I chased that rabbit up her Bodhi Tree" and "That caterpillar's tryin' to cop a plea".
 Also included are the lyrics "She's finer than a painted rose", which possibly refer to Disney's cartoon adaptation when the Queen's men try to paint the white roses red.